trajtracker/trajtracker/docs/source/events/events_overview.rst

 -----------------------------------------------------

 1. Create an :class:`~trajtracker.events.EventManager`
 2. Create event-sensitive objects.
-Each should be registered using :class:`~trajtracker.events.EventManager`. :meth:`~trajtracker.events.EventManager.register`.
+Each should be registered using :meth:`EventManager.register() <trajtracker.events.EventManager.register>`.
 3. Configure the relevant events on each event-sensitive object.
-4. Your program should notify the event manager about any event that occurs using the :class:`~trajtracker.events.EventManager`. :meth:`~trajtracker.events.EventManager.dispatch_event` method.
-You should also call
-   :class:`~trajtracker.events.EventManager`. :meth:`~trajtracker.events.EventManager.on_frame` very frequently - e.g., in a loop that runs once per frame.
+4. Your program should notify the event manager about any event that occurs using the :meth:`EventManager.dispatch_event() <trajtracker.events.EventManager.dispatch_event>` method.
+You should also call :meth:`EventManager.on_frame() <trajtracker.events.EventManager.on_frame>` very frequently - e.g., in a loop that runs once per frame.

 For example:
  .. code-block:: python